 Start brushing your child’s teeth twice a day as soon as the first tooth erupts.
 Use a wet gauze square or your finger to brush to gently brush along the baby’s gums.
-Not only will this keep his newly minted teeth clean, it will also get him used to the idea of brushing his teeth so he’ll be less likely to resist it later on.
+Not only will this keep his newly minted teeth clean, but it will also get him used to the idea of brushing his teeth so he’ll be less likely to resist it later on.

 Take Your Child to the Dentist